hendzee/hendzee/README.md

 ## Hello there, i'm [hendras][website] 🎩
 I'm a human with the ability to write a spell that normal people called a programmer 🧙‍♂️.
 Flutter 📜 and React Native 📜 are my favorites.
 But I prefer flutter recently 🤭.
-Im DAY-WRITER-SPELL type, but sometimes also can be OWL-WRITER-SPELL type.
+Im DAY-WRITER-SPELL type, but sometimes can be OWL-WRITER-SPELL type.
 Im a cat 🐈 tamers and tea 🍵 consumer.
+I learn some ability from our cousin PAINTER-SPELL type (some people called them as designer) too.

 #### Connect with me
 [<img align="left" height="26" width="26" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/youtube.svg" />][website]